ikomamik/regextest/README.md

 ## Installation

-Add this line to your application's Gemfile:
+You can use [sample application](https://regtestweb.herokuapp.com/test_data/home) without installation.
+For using at your local machine, add this line to your application's Gemfile:

 ```ruby
 gem 'regtest'